UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 ### Installing your own software

 The DSH also provides access to an internal software repository called **Artifactory**.
 Artifactory provides secure, curated access to some commonly-used external software repositories such as CRAN, Conda, and PyPi, which users can use to install Python and R packages into their cluster environment as needed.
-See [Installing your own software](3.1_Installing_Software.md) for more information.
+See [Installing Software](3.1_Installing_Software.md) for more information.

 ### Requesting software installs

-If you wish, you can also request that specific software be installed into the DSH by contacting us and specifying that it is a new software request for the DSH HPC cluster and detailing the specific software and version that you require.
-This can be done by emailing us at <rc-support@ucl.ac.uk>, or raising a ticket with our support team - [Data Safe Haven - General DSH Enquiry](https://myservices.ucl.ac.uk/self-service/requests/new/provide_description?from=wizard&requested_for_id=187535&requestor_id=187535&service_id=1473&service_instance_id=3892&subject=Data+Safe+Haven+-+General+DSH+Enquiry%3A&template_id=3222).
+If you wish, you can also request that specific software be installed onto a DSH HPC machine by contacting us, either by email at <rc-support@ucl.ac.uk> or by raising a ticket with our support team - [Data Safe Haven - General DSH Enquiry](https://myservices.ucl.ac.uk/self-service/requests/new/provide_description?from=wizard&requested_for_id=187535&requestor_id=187535&service_id=1473&service_instance_id=3892&subject=Data+Safe+Haven+-+General+DSH+Enquiry%3A&template_id=3222).
+Please indicate that it is a new software request for the DSH HPC, specify whether it is for the DSH HPC Cluster or a Customer Specialist Server, and provide details about the specific software and version that you require.

-As DSH is a secure environment, all software that is not already available in **Artifactory** will be subject to a rigorous security, validation, and vulnerability assessment process before being installed.
+As the DSH is a secure environment, all software that is not already available in **Artifactory** will be subject to a rigorous security, validation, and vulnerability assessment process before being installed.
 This might take several days, and in some complex cases it can extend to weeks.
 If the risk is deemed to be too significant, we reserve the right to refuse installation of the requested software for security reasons.

-### JupyterHub and RStudio
+### Jupyter Hub and RStudio

-The DSH HPC cluster also provides a browser-based interactive graphical user interface (Web GUI) for the **Jupyter Hub** and **RStudio** applications.
-To access these services, launch a web browser from inside the DSH (e.g. DSH Desktop) and visit the following URL: <https://cluster.idhs.ucl.ac.uk/>
+Some DSH HPC machines, including the DSH HPC Cluster, provide a browser-based interactive graphical user interface (Web GUI) for the **Jupyter Hub** and **RStudio** applications.
+To access these services for the DSH HPC Cluster, launch a web browser from inside the DSH (e.g. DSH Desktop) and visit the following URL: <https://cluster.idhs.ucl.ac.uk/>

+If a Customer Specialist Server has been equipped with Jupyter Hub and/or Rstudio, you can typically access the web GUI using a URL similar to the following: `https://<DSH_system_name>.idhs.ucl.ac.uk/`

-A splash page will be displayed, allowing you to select both options:
+A splash page will be displayed, allowing you to select the desired application:

 ![Menu_JupyterHub_R](img/Menu_JupyterHub_R.png)

 For more information related to these services, visit our pages [Jupyter Hub](4-JupyterHub.md) and [RStudio](5-RStudio.md).

-## Data storage
+## DSH HPC Cluster Data storage

-The DSH HPC cluster nodes use a local parallel filesystem which includes a shared `/apps` directory accessible to all users, and dedicated private cluster home space for each user.
+The DSH HPC Cluster nodes use a local parallel filesystem which includes a shared `/apps` directory accessible to all users, and dedicated private cluster home space for each user on `/hpchome`.

-Each user is allocated a 50 GB quota of home space in the DSH HPC cluster environment for their personal use.
+Each user is allocated a 50 GB quota of home space in the DSH HPC Cluster for their personal use.
 It is not possible to request a permanent increase to this quota size at this time, but it is not a "hard" quota -- you will be able to write beyond this limit to some extent, but since it is a limited and shared resource we strongly encourage users to keep their usage within the established limits out of consideration for other cluster users.
 We routinely monitor disk space usage, and users found to be repeatedly or flagrantly extending beyond these limits will be asked to remedy their behaviour, and, if necessary, we may take action to bring usage back into acceptable limits.
 If you need more storage for particular circumstances, please contact us at <rc-support@ucl.ac.uk> to discuss your options.

-### Home
+### DSH HPC Cluster Home Directories

-Each user is allocated a private home space in the DSH HPC cluster, which is shared across each node in the cluster.
-This home space is the directory that you are shown when you first log in to a cluster node, and is can be accessed at the location `/hpchome/<DSH_userid>@IDHS.UCL.AC.UK/` (this can be verified by checking the associated environment variable with `echo $HOME`).
+As noted above, each user is allocated a private home space in the DSH HPC cluster, which is shared across each node in the cluster.
+This home space is typically the directory that you are shown when you first log in to a Cluster node, and it can be accessed at the location `/hpchome/<DSH_userid>@IDHS.UCL.AC.UK/` (this can be verified by checking the associated environment variable with `echo $HOME`).
 To navigate back to your home space from another directory, you can use the shortcut commands `cd $HOME`, or `cd ~` (or you can navigate there more explicitly by using the full path, `cd /hpchome/<DSH_userid>@IDHS.UCL.AC.UK/`).

-Many programs will save config files to your home directory using filenames beginning with `.` (e.g., `.config`, `.cache`), which causes them to be hidden.
+Many programs will save configuration and settings files to your home directory using filenames beginning with `.` (e.g., `.config`, `.cache`), which causes them to be hidden by default.
 You can list all files (including hidden ones) using `ls -al`.

-Please note that your DSH HPC cluster home space is distinct from the DSH Desktop home space and any project shares that you have access to, as well as any local home space you may have on a standalone Customer Specialist Server.
-No one else can access your cluster home space, and any files that you wish to use for your work on the cluster must be specifically copied into your cluster home space in order for the cluster nodes to be able to access it.
+Please note that your DSH HPC Cluster home space is distinct from the DSH Desktop home space and any project shares that you have access to, as well as any local home space you may have on a standalone Customer Specialist Server.
+No one else can access your Cluster home space, and any files that you wish to use for your work on the DSH HPC Cluster must be specifically copied into your Cluster home space in order for the Cluster nodes to be able to access it.

 #### Tips for use

 - Use different directories for different jobs.
 Do not write everything to the same place.
 - Clear up your work directory after your jobs.
 Keep the files you need, archive or delete the ones you do not.
-- Archive and compress directory trees you aren't currently using. (`tar` command for example).
+- Archive and compress directory trees you aren't currently using (e.g., using the `tar` command).
 This stores all their contents as one file, and compressing it saves space.
 - Regularly back-up your important data to somewhere off the cluster.
 - If you haven't used particular files for some months and do not expect to in the near future, keep them off-cluster and delete the copies on the cluster.
 - If you are no longer using the cluster, remove your data to maintain filesystem performance and allow the space to be used by current active users.